davegill/wrf-coop/README_user.md

 ln -sf /wrf/input/standard/* .
 ln -sf /wrf/input/additional/* .
 ```
-2. From the lengthy run-time configuration table above, choose a suffix from the test names.
-For example, the first few are listed as:
-   * 3dtke
-   * conus
+2. The restart test case suites have just been instituted.
+There are currently two:
-   * rap
+   * basic
-   * tropical
+   * dfi

 This example shows selecting to run the `basic` restart test.
 There are three namelists: real, first run of WRF, second run of WRF.
 ```